XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 59. What is the difference between **scripted and declarative pipelines** in Jenkins?
 60. Have you created a Jenkins pipeline for your project?
 61. What is **Groovy**, and how is it used in Jenkins?
-62. Why do you use Groovy in Jenkins, and where do you save Jenkins files?
-63. **Build Passed Locally but Fails in CI**, how will you troubleshoot?
 64. CI Pipeline Succeeds but **App is Broken in Prod**, What action will you take?
 65. **Pipeline Slows Down** Over Time (Builds taking more time) - How will you fix?
 66. A developer pushes a feature branch, but the **pipeline doesn’t trigger**.